 Finally, a surprising aspect of this boom of newly established IAS may be that this is a type of institution that emphatically excludes teaching.
 Isn't it a surprising twist that universities are adopting a model - IAS - that once was an explicit alternative to universities and their overload of teaching and training?
-Surely UBIAS are not just another university department.
-How then can we explain that such institutions prosper at a time when the world's leading universities almost unanimously stress the continuing importance of integrating teaching and research?
-This holds true for Germany as well, where the ideas of Humboldt are still an important orientation mark.
-UBIAS certainly cannot be a model for universities in this respect.
-However, we do feel that, in many ways, high-level research within universities does need additional - or better - support.
-If UBIAS succeed in this respect, this in turn opens up the possibility of reintegrating advanced and graduate students, providing valuable opportunities for them to participate in research and academic discourse at a truly advanced level.
-As there are certain tensions between these different aims, we can perceive different viable solutions.
+UB-IAS surely are not just another university department.
+How then can we explain that such institutions prosper at a time, when the world's leading universities nearly unanimously stress the continuing importance of integrating teaching and research?
+This holds true for Germany as well where the ideas of Humboldt are still an important orientation mark.
+UB-IAS certainly cannot be a model for universities in this respect.
+However, we do feel that, in many ways, research within universities does need additional - or better - support.
+If UB-IAS succeed in this respect, this in turn opens up the possibility to reintegrate advanced and graduate students, providing valuable opportunities for them to participate in research and academic discourse at a truly advanced level.
+As there are certain tensions between these different aims, so we can perceive different viable solutions.
 Obviously, we have an important topic to discuss here.

-Conclusion
+5. Conclusion

-In this brief presentation we have tried to give you a first glimpse of the kind of self-description of a representative group of UBIAS institutes: just a first impression of different institutional designs and setups, of the core characteristics as well as of the manifold varieties and options linked with the realities of existing UBIAS institutes in their specific local contexts around the globe.
-We firmly hope that this conference will provide orientation and stimulation for the further development of our existing institutes, as well as encourage all those universities worldwide that are presently considering the establishment of similar institutes.
-The future of the university in the 21st century and the role of UBIAS in the further advancement of academic research are topics of truly global importance that concern us all, and we do look forward to hearing your views on these exciting matters in the further course of this conference.
+We tried, in this brief presentation, to give you a first alimpse of the kind of self-description of a representative group of UB-IAS-Institutes as conveyed in your answers to our questionnaire: just a first impression of different institutional designs and setups, of the core characteristics as well as of the manifold varieties and options linked with the realities of existing UB-IAS institutes in their specific local contexts around the globe.
+This was meant as an introduction only - our panel discussions and informal conversations over the next days will certainly provide a much richer and more detailed picture and we are looking forward to learning a lot more from your contributions.
+Certain as we are that these discussions will be instructive and useful for all of us, we are planning a documentation of this conference which will include the main results of our deliberations and exchanges.
+We firmly hope that this conference will provide orientation and stimulation for the further development of our existing institutes as well as encourage all those universities worldwide that are presently considering the establishment of similar institutes.
+The future of the university in the 21st century and the role of UB-IAS in the further advancement of academic research are a topic of truly global importance that concerns us all, and we do look forward to hearing your views on these exciting matters in the further course of this conference.
+Thank you once again for being here, and thank you for your attention.